FavoredFortune/data-structures-and-algorithms/src/D18_FindMaxValueBinaryTree/README.md

 # Overview

 Create a method that finds the maximum value in a node of a binary tree.
-Assume all values are positive integers.
+Assume all values are whole integers.

 ## Challenge
 Build a new recursive method that finds the maximum value of a node within a binary tree.